ocastastudios/docker-nginx-hhvm-wp/README.md

 # docker-nginx-hhvm-4wp
-A docker image for running wordpress using hhvm, nginx and supervisor
+A docker image for running wordpress using hhvm, nginx and supervisor.

+This image includes a pre-requisites for video and image manipulation plugins and has Composer installed for plugin management

-For a template that uses this to create a Wordpress projects take a look at https://github.com/ocastastudios/dockerised-bedrock
+For a templated project that uses this as a basis for creating a Bedrock Wordpress project take a look at https://github.com/ocastastudios/dockerised-bedrock